 The .properties files are stored in the nls folder in the same directory as your custom FPM configuration Web page.
 An nls folder containing a default .properties file was automatically added to the web/config/fb directory on your SmartServer when your custom FPM configuration Web page was created.
-You can edit the .properties file and create more for other languages using either the demo or full version of the i.LON SmartServer Programming Tool.
-See Creating Localized FPM Configuration Web Pages in Chapter 8 for more information on using the i.LON SmartServer Programming Tool to translate the NLS Text objects in your custom FPM configuration Web pages.
+You can edit the .properties file and create more for other languages using either the demo or full version of the i.LON SmartServer 2.0 Programming Tool.
+See Creating Localized FPM Configuration Web Pages in Chapter 8 for more information on using the i.LON SmartServer 2.0 Programming Tool to translate the NLS Text objects in your custom FPM configuration Web pages.

 You can edit or delete the provided "DEFAULT_TEXT" NLS Text object, and you can add additional NLS Text objects to your custom FPM configuration Web page.
-See Chapter 12 of the i.LON SmartServer User's Guide for more information on the NLS Text object.
+See the i.LON Vision 2.0 User's Guide for more information on the NLS Text object.

-7. Click the iLON button on the Editor toolbar (and then select an i.LON Vision read/write or application object to be added to your custom FPM configuration Web page.
+7. Click Insert and then select an i.LON Vision 2.0 read/write or application object to be added to your custom FPM configuration Web page.